What Does Over/Under Mean?

 Get Started Over/Under Betting in Massachusetts

 Now that you understand how this type of wager works, you are ready to savor the joys of the over/under betting Massachusetts has in store.
-If you visit the websites of leading operators such as Massachusetts BetMGM and Caesars sportsbook Massachusetts, you will find numerous opportunities to get involved in this type of sports betting.
+If you visit the websites of leading operators such as Barstool Sportsbook Massachusetts, you will find numerous opportunities to get involved in this type of sports betting.

 An over/under wager is a great way to have a stake in a game where you have no emotional ties to either side or cannot decide which team is going to win.
 When you bet over/under, that simply does not matter.